-Over half of Americans are satisfied with their jobs, according to a 2017 survey conducted by The Conference Board, so if you’re not a part of the majority of U.S. workers who are happy with their careers, it might be time for you to find a new one.
+Just a little over half of Americans are satisfied with their jobs, according to a 2018 survey conducted by The Conference Board.
+So if you’re part of that large minority of U.S. workers who are unhappy with their careers, it might be time for you to find a new one.

 “A key sign that you need a new job is when you are not being recognized and valued for your unique strengths, talents, passions and virtues,” said Sarah McVanel, a speaker, coach and founder of Greatness Magnified.
 “At the extreme, it’s when you are being criticized or unsupported.”

-If this is the case, you’re best off leaving your job for another employer that values you or working for yourself.
-To mitigate feeling down about the lack of recognition at your current job during your search for a new one, McVanel said you should “showcase your greatness by serving others.”
+If this is the case, you’re best off leaving your job for another employer that values you, or you could even start working for yourself.
+To mitigate feeling down about the lack of recognition at your current job during your search for a new one, McVanel said you should, “showcase your greatness by serving others.”

 “Write LinkedIn posts, do live videos, contribute as a guest blogger or podcaster or do some freelance work.
 Showcase your talents and expertise, both to those who will hire you and to remind yourself of your value,” she said.